Master of International Affairs

 Study International Affairs in a Global City

 New York City is home to the United Nations, global businesses and foundations, and more international non-governmental organizations (INGOs) than any other American city.
-There’s no better place to study international affairs and no more competitive, affordable school than Baruch College‘s nationally recognized Austin W. Marxe School of Public and International Affairs.
+There’s no better place to study international affairs and no more competitive, affordable, and intellectually and culturally diverse school than Baruch College’s nationally recognized Austin W. Marxe School of Public and International Affairs.

-The Marxe School offers a two-year, 42-credit Master of International Affairs for a new generation of forward-thinking students committed to responsible leadership in government, global institutions, international nongovernmental organizations (INGOs) and business.
-The program can also be taken part-time.
+The Marxe School offers a flexible two-year, 42-credit Master of International Affairs for a new generation of forward-thinking students committed to responsible leadership in government, global institutions, INGOs, and business.

 View full tuition and fee schedules by program